Communication-Efficient Diffusion Strategy for Performance Improvement of Federated Learning with Non-IID Data

 \subsection{Minimum tolerable QoS}

-Although the auction can ensure communication-efficient diffusion, the BS may conduct the \emph{full diffusion} until the improvement of IID distance converges to zero.
-Note that the full diffusion is to participate all PUEs in the diffusion.
-In full diffusion, PUEs devouring substantial communication resources may exist because faraway PUEs can be paired to get any improvement of IID distance.
-We set the minimum tolerable QoS requirement to constraint consuming the excessive communication resources expressed as \eqref{eq:ConstE}.
-However, the isolation problem may occur when no neighboring PUE satisfies the minimum tolerable QoS.
-The models of the isolated PUEs may break the synchronization of FL or create an undertrained global model.
-This occurs in a similar issue to the insufficient batch data in centralized learning.
-Therefore, the higher value of the minimum tolerable QoS may deepen the isolation problem.
-In terms of consistency of the D2D communications, considering outage probability for PUE pairing is crucial.
+Although the auction can ensure communication-efficient diffusion, the BS may conduct \emph{full diffusion} until the improvement in IID distance converges to zero.
+Note that full diffusion participates in all PUEs in the diffusion.
+In full diffusion, PUEs consuming substantial communication resources may exist because distant PUEs can be paired to improve the IID distance.
+We set the minimum tolerable QoS requirement to constrain the excessive communication resources, expressed as \eqref{eq:ConstE}.
+However, an isolation problem may occur when no neighboring PUE satisfy the minimum tolerable QoS.
+The models of isolated PUEs may break the synchronization of the FL or create an undertrained global model.
+This is similar to the insufficient batch data in centralized learning.
+Therefore, a higher value of the minimum tolerable QoS may deepen the isolation problem.
+The D2D communications considering outage probability for PUE pairing is crucial.
 We pair two PUEs $i$ and $j$ by considering the outage probability as follows: